robotic-vision-lab/CitDet-A-Benchmark-Dataset-For-Citrus-Fruit-Detection/README.md

     $ cd CitDet-A-Benchmark-Dataset-For-Citrus-Fruit-Detection

 Then, set up a Python 3 environment and install Pytorch (1.0.1 or higher) and TorchVision.
-Finally, install the remaining packages
+Finally, install the remaining packages:

     $ pip install Pillow opencv-python sklearn numpy